Web Interface Guide

 Histogram equalization scaling

-can sometime show subtle features in the data.
+can sometimes show subtle features in the data.
+LogLog scaling works nicely with

 - SkyView-in-a-Jar setting: Sampler